Fruittips/eezee-asessment/README.md

 ## Challenges

 1. Initial set-up of the entire project structure took a considerate amount of time.
 Much consideration was made in making sure project structure was modular enough to be scaled.

-2. Coming up with common css classes to be used throughout the application.
-I was not as familiar as to how I should structure my css classes such that they can be reused as much as possible.
+2. Coming up with common css classes to be used throughout the application as I was not as familiar with how to best use css files and styled-jsx.

 ## Things to improve on

 1. Usage of resusable css classes for styling within the application could be improved further.
+There could be more categories included.
+For example, a separate css file for padding, space-related styling.

-2. To provide user feedback upon every action or interaction in the application to improve user experience.
+2. To provide more user feedback.
+Such as notification to indicate user has successfully added item to cart.
+Providing an error message upon invalid input in the quantity number field for products.